syncfusion-content/maui-docs/MAUI/Scheduler/time-zone.md

 * Use [TimeZone](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SfScheduler.html#Syncfusion_Maui_Scheduler_SfScheduler_TimeZone) for custom appointments by mapping the [StartTimeZone](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SchedulerAppointmentMapping.html#Syncfusion_Maui_Scheduler_SchedulerAppointmentMapping_StartTimeZone) and [EndTimeZone](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SchedulerAppointmentMapping.html#Syncfusion_Maui_Scheduler_SchedulerAppointmentMapping_EndTimeZone) custom properties of [AppointmentMapping](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SchedulerAppointmentMapping.html).

 ## Display Appointments based on client’s  time zone

 Display the appointments based on the client’s local time zone in scheduler.
 For example, consider a scenario that you are in North Carolina and you want to set up a meeting at 10 A.M. on North Carolina time.
 You have colleagues in London and Chennai, and they also need to participate.
 The time for this meeting will be 3 P.M.
 (15:00) in London and 5.30 A.M. in Chennai.
 When each view your Scheduler, you need to see the appointment displayed relative to your local time zones 5.30 A.M., 10 A.M., and 3 P.M., respectively.
-It can be achieved by setting schedule time zone to default (it will consider your device’s local time zone as schedule time zone) and appointment’s time zone to `Eastern Standard Time (North Carolina)` [as you are in North Carolina and it's time zone is Eastern Standard Time].
+It can be achieved by setting schedule time zone to default (it will consider your device’s local time zone as schedule time zone) and appointment’s time zone to `North Carolina` region [as you are in North Carolina and it's time zone is Eastern Standard Time].

 ## Display appointments based on Scheduler time zone

 Set the specific time zone to schedule using the [TimeZone](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SfScheduler.html#Syncfusion_Maui_Scheduler_SfScheduler_TimeZone) property of scheduler.
 On this scenario, the appointments will be displayed in UTC time when the `StartTimeZone` and `EndTimeZone` properties of `SchedulerAppointment` are set to null.
 The appointments will be displayed in UTC time based on the given scheduler time zone.

 {% tabs %}